wikitongues/DEPRECATED-wikitongues-website/README.md

 #### Working Environment

 Your local environment will need to run PHP, Apache, and MySQL.
-There are several out-of-the-box solutions, such as MAMP for Mac, WAMP for Windows, and LAMP for linux.
+There are several out-of-the-box solutions, such as [MAMP](https://www.mamp.info/en/) for Mac, [WAMP](http://www.wampserver.com/en/) for Windows, and [LAMP](http://www.ampps.com/LAMP) for Linux.

 Make sure you've installed [Stylus](http://stylus-lang.com/) on your computer, too.